w3f/polkadot-wiki/docs/learn-kusama-vs-polkadot.md

 Kusama is wild and fast; great for bold experimentation and early-stage deployment.
 Polkadot is more conservative, prioritizing stability and dependability.

-Cousins have their differences afterall.
+Cousins have their differences after all.

 ## What the two networks have in common